ioos/soundcoop/README.md

 Binder is a online service to build and share reproducible and interactive computational environments from public Github repositories.
 It uses Kubernetes and JupyterHub for the deployment process.
 * Requires confirugation files in the repository to build the custom environment, namely `environment.yml`
 * It can take a very long time (10+ minutes) to build the image of the repository on Binder.
 Please be patient.
 The image appears to last for approximately 24 hours.
 Within that timeframe, subsequent set up times are significantly reduced.
-* Each deployment has a maximum of 2 GB of memory
+* Each deployment has a maximum of 2 GB of RAM
 * Binder is best suited for short sessions.
 Your kernel will shut down after 10 minutes of inactivity and 6 hour sessions
 * No more than 100 simultaneous users are allowed on a single repository

 ### Google Colaboratory (Colab)
+Colab is a online hosting service to run Jupyter Notebooks using free computing resources
+* Sessions run for up to 12 hours
+* VMs have ~ 13 GB of RAM
+* Colab resources are dynamic.
+Usage limits, timeout periods, VM lifetime, available GPU types, etc vary over time.
+* You will need a gmail account.

+### JupyterLab

-Please review the following content on the processing environments noted above
+See below for additional details on these processing environments
 * [Usage guidelines for MyBinder](https://mybinder.readthedocs.io/en/latest/about/user-guidelines.html)
 * [Quotas and limits for Google Colab](https://cloud.google.com/colab/docs/quotas)
 * [Some info on JupyterLab 4.0 set up and environment](https://lwn.net/Articles/936340/)